All Products

 Alibaba Cloud DNS:How to mitigate ECS DNS query request rate limiting?

 Each Elastic Compute Service (ECS) instance in a Virtual Private Cloud (VPC) has a DNS query limit of 5,000 queries per second.
-If the number of DNS queries from a single instance exceeds this threshold, the instance is subject to rate limiting.
-This means that the Service-Level Agreement (SLA) for availability cannot be guaranteed.
-To mitigate this issue, consider the following two approaches:
+If the number of DNS queries from a single instance exceeds this threshold, the instance is subject to rate limiting and the availability SLA cannot be guaranteed.
+To mitigate this issue, consider the following approaches:

-• Increase the number of ECS instances so that DNS query requests can be distributed across more ECS instances, thereby reducing the number of DNS query requests for each ECS instance.
+• Scale out ECS instances so that DNS query requests are distributed across more instances, reducing the per-instance query volume.

 • Enable the nscd (Name Service Cache Daemon) service on the ECS host for cache acceleration.